LePDF: Standard Model PDFs for High-Energy Lepton Colliders: Radiative corrections

 To cancel the IR divergences appearing in the splitting functions in the soft limit $z\to1$ we need to add virtual corrections.
 Instead of explicitly computing the corresponding Feynman diagrams, we use that virtual corrections correspond to a process in which the particles $B$ and $A$ are the same and $C$ is absent, so in the splitting formalism they can be treated introducing a new splitting function for each particle of the form $P_{BB}^v(x,t)=P_B^v(t)\delta(1-x)$.
 Inserting the new term in the DGLAP equations we get \be \frac{df_{B}(x,t)}{dt} \supset P_{BB}^v\otimes f_B = P_B^v(t)f_B(x,t)~. \ee The coefficients $P_B^v(t)$ can be computed using momentum conservation \be \sum_{i}\int_0^1 dx \, x f_i(x,t) = \sum_i f_i^{(2)}(t) = 1 \quad \forall t~, \ee where $f_i^{(2)}$ represents the $n=2$ Mellin transform of the PDF \be f^{(n)} = \int_0^1\frac{dx}{x}x^nf(x)~. \ee Deriving in $t$ and using Eqs.~(\ref{eq:DGLAP}, \ref{eq:virtual_dglap}) we obtain for each particle $A$ \be P_A^v(t)+\sum_{B,C}\left(\frac{d \mathcal{P}_{A \to B + C}}{dz dp_T^2}\right)^{(2)} = 0~. \ee From the definitions in Eqs.~(\ref{eq:splitting_generic}, \ref{eq:ampl_splitting_generic_massless}, \ref{eq:splitting_tilde}, \ref{eq:ucsplitting}), we get \be P_A^v(t) = -\sum_{B,C}\left(\frac{\alpha_{ABC}}{2\pi}\widetilde{P}_{BA}^{C(2)}+\frac{v^2}{16\pi^2Q^2(t)}\widetilde{U}_{BA}^{C(2)}\right)~. \ee In order to reproduce the non cancellation of IR divergences in $SU(2)_L$ interactions, the computation of virtual corrections is modified by changing the boundary of the integral as discussed in Section~\ref{sec:EWdoublelogs} \be P_A^v(t) = -\sum_{B,C} \int_0^{z_{\rm max}^{ABC}(t)} dz z \left(\frac{\alpha_{ABC}}{2\pi}\widetilde{P}_{BA}^{C}(z)+\frac{v^2}{16\pi^2Q^2(t)}\widetilde{U}_{BA}^{C}(z)\right)~. \ee

-We show explicitly the virtual corrections for the QED+QCD phase, with $N_l$ charged leptons, $N_u$ up and $N_d$ down quarks.
+We show explicitly the virtual corrections for the QED+QCD phase, with $N_\ell$ charged leptons, $N_u$ up and $N_d$ down quarks.
 All the particles are treated as massless, so momentum conservation equations become just relations between the $n=2$ Mellin transform of the splitting functions and the virtual coefficients.
-Applying Eq.~\eqref{eq:virtual_coefficients} respectively to the fermions, the photon and the gluon we get, using Eq.~\eqref{eq:DGLAP_QED}
+Applying Eq.~\eqref{eq:virtual_coefficients} respectively to the fermions, the photon and the gluon we get, using Eq.~\eqref{eq:DGLAP_QED} \be \ee where $N_f^{\rm QED} = N_\ell + N_c (N_uQ_u^2+N_dQ_d^2)$ is the effective number of fermions, $N_q = N_u+N_d$ is the number of quarks and $\delta_{f,q}=1$ for quarks and $0$ for leptons.
+In our specific setup, $N_\ell = N_d = 3$ and $N_u = 2$, so $N_q = 5$ and $N_f^{\rm QED} = \frac{20}{3}$.
+We omit writing the explicit expressions for virtual corrections in the full SM phase, as they are many and too lengthy.